Penina Davidson: Senior level

 Davidson made her senior international debut with the Tall Ferns at the 2013 FIBA Oceania Championship.
 She has taken home the silver medal on two occasions.
 Purcell played for the Tall Ferns at the 2016 FIBA World Olympic Qualifying Tournament in Nantes, France.
 After losses to France and Cuba, New Zealand failed to qualify.
 Davidson also represented the Tall Ferns at the 2019 FIBA Asia Cup in Bangalore, India, where New Zealand placed fifth overall.

+Penina also led the Tall Ferns at the 2023 FIBA Women's Asia Cup in Sydney, Australia, where she averaged 13.6 points and 9.8 rebounds per game.
+The Tall Ferns placed fourth and booked a spot in the 2024 Olympic Qualifying Tournament.
+Davidson was named to the All Star 5 at this tournament.

 Personal life

 Davidson has been open about her battles with bipolar disorder, and its affects on her playing, including periods of self-harming.
 She was hospitalized and after her diagnosis she has said that life became much easier.

+Davidson is of Samoan descent.
+Her brother, Isaac, is also a professional basketball player.